Roo0722/Optimizer-BAT/README.md

 * **Error Reporting:** Uses the custom `:LogAction` subroutine with `if %errorlevel% neq 0` checks after critical commands to record specific failure codes.
 * **Cleanup:** Uses `rd /s /q` (Recursive Delete, Quiet) for temp folders and `del /f /s /q` for specific cache files.

----

-## ⚖️ License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.